-The 20th and 21st centuries have brought with them a new, invincible generation of female entrepreneurs and businesswomen from various industries.
-While there is currently a long list of women who have become successful in their field, we will be looking into a particular individual who has paved the way for women in technology and women’s rights.
+Susan Wojcicki is part of a new, invincible generation of female entrepreneurs and businesswomen from various industries.
+While there is currently a long list of women who have become successful in their fields Wojcicki has made a name for herself with her work at YouTube.

 About Susan Wojcicki

 One of Susan Wojcicki’s most notable successes throughout her career has been being the motivation behind Google’s acquisition of YouTube in 2006.
 As the company’s 16th employee and first marketing manager, Wojcicki has grown alongside the business she supported.
 She’s actually transformed YouTube into a streaming titan with a net worth of over $90 billion and the title of second-most-visited website online.

 In addition to pursuing her career, Wojcicki also champions parental leave programs for her employees and the IT sector as a whole.
 She is currently ranked #18 on Forbes’ list of the 100 Most Powerful Women in the World.

 When asked to identify the turning point in her life, Wojcicki responds with the phrase “finding technology after earning a humanities degree.”
 Although Wojcicki may have discovered technology later in life, she has always been an entrepreneur at heart.

 Her first foray into business came when she was still only a child.
 She started off by selling ‘spice-ropes’ door to door and quickly turning a profit.
 Wojcicki has come a long way, leading previous projects like AdSense which won her the Google Founders’ Award.
 She’s also earned recognition for her work with Google Analytics and Google Doodles.
 While she already has her hands full, she still finds time to inspire and fight for the new cohort of women in technology.